axelvaldez/radical-companies/_posts/Blog/1982-06-12-radical-companies-solve-problem-faster-that-fiat-business.markdown

   <li>Someone else sees the BANNER, reads the description of the tool, and how much you need.
 They decide to give you some of their resources to help you buy it.</li>
   <li>When the BANNER is fully funded, you order it.</li>
  </ul>
- <p>There is still information loss, but it’s minimal.
-Any questions that arise can be resolved in conversation with you and you may even add it to the BANNER’s FAQ.
+ <p>There is still information loss, but it&rsquo;s minimal.
+Any questions that arise can be resolved in conversation with you and you may even add it to the BANNER&rsquo;s FAQ.
 The unavoidable communication loss  that happens in FIAT organizations, and that many of us have experienced, is entirely bypassed.
 In the <span class="_paradigm">RADICAL</span> model, information is refined without wasteful formal meetings.
 Your peers, your colleagues, who are also close to the problem are able to share their own resources with you.
 The <span class="_paradigm">RADICAL</span> model is fundamentally faster because it decentralizes decision-making and resources.</p>

 <h1>Shorter and Efficient</h1>
  <p>If my description of problem solving in a <span class="_paradigm">RADICAL</span> company seems shorter to you, it is because it is actually shorter: you post a BANNER, have a few conversations, and your peers support you.
-Even if they don’t fully fund your BANNER, you learn (<em>e.g.</em>, alternative ways of addressing the problem).</p>
+Even if they don&rsquo;t fully fund your BANNER, you learn (<em>e.g.</em>, alternative ways of addressing the problem).</p>
  <p>Interminable meetings are avoided.
 People who are not close to the problem will likely not participate at all (unless they are curious).
 There is no “covering your ass” actions needed.
 Instantaneous and lossless communication will forever be elusive, but <span class="_paradigm">RADICAL</span> supports a shorter and more efficient form of communication.</p>
  <p>Power is decentralized as well.
-There’s no one “above” or “below” you, but power comes as a function of decentralized decision-making and resources.</p>
+There&rsquo;s no one “above” or “below” you, but power comes as a function of decentralized decision-making and resources.</p>
  <p>People in <span class="_paradigm">RADICAL</span> organizations are more effective.</p>

 <h1 class="_section">RELATED</h1>